postfix for server process reporting¶

-Since we aren't setting up a complete, fully functional mail server, the configuration options that we will be using are not as extensive.
-The first thing we need to do is to modify the main.cf file (literally the main configuration file for postfix), so let's make a backup first:
+Since you are not setting up a complete, fully functional mail server, the configuration options that you will use are not as extensive.
+The first thing to do is to modify the main.cf file (literally the main configuration file for

 cp /etc/postfix/main.cf /etc/postfix/main.cf.bak

-In our example, our server name is going to be "bruno" and our domain name is going to be "ourdomain.com".
+In our example, our server name is "bruno" and our domain name is "ourdomain.com".
 Find the line in the file:

 #myhostname = host.domain.tld

-You can either remove the remark (#) or you can add a new line under this line.
-Based on our example, the line would read:
+You can remove the remark (#) or add a line under this line.
+Based on our example, the line will read:

 myhostname = bruno.ourdomain.com